TwinFan/XPMP2/README.md

 All original public functions are still there.
 The original `XPCAircraft` class is still there, now derived from `XPMP2::Aircraft`.

-A few changes are there for clarity and future proveness, though, which should not hinder a proper implementation to compile successfully, albeit with some new warnings:
+A few changes are there, though, for clarity and to be future-proof.
+They should not hinder a proper implementation to compile successfully, albeit with some new warnings:
 - All enumerations are now proper `enum` definitions, i.e. `enum typeName {...}` instead of `typedef int typeName`.